jphmrst/anaphora-anywhere/README.md

   (pp (it)))
 ```

-Instead of calling an anamorhic form of the `when` test, we mark the
+Instead of calling an anaphoric form of the `when` test, we mark the
 condition explicitly; instead of using the `it` variable, we make a
 call to the `it` function.